 For that matter, I was really starting to miss the crew from my organized tour in Pakistan.
 The guests were just so easy to be around and the guides just made things so easy for us.
 Call me spoiled, but in a country like Pakistan, you’re going to need all the help you can get.

 So what is Pakistan like for a solo traveler?
 Irritating, which takes away a good deal of enjoyment.
-You can definitely give it a try and may find a find a lot of success.
+You can definitely give it a try and may find a lot of success.

 Personally, I would prefer to travel to Pakistan with an experienced guide or operator.
 They can help streamline an already chaotic affair so you can get the most of your trip.
 Trust me, the money’s worth it.